frederickaplan/fdh/files/PART2/fdh-2-4.md

 - *DeRose, Steven J.; Durand, David G.; Mylonas, Elli; Renear, Allen H.: What is text, really?
 J. Computing in Higher Education, 1(2):3–26, 1990.*
 - Catherine Marshall, Reading and Writing the Electronic Book, Morgan and Claypool
 - Michael Witmore, Text : A Massively Addressable Object in Gold, Debates about Digital Humanities
+- Johan Jarlbbrink and Pelle Snickars, Cultural heritage as digital noise: nineteenth century newspapers in the the digital archive.

 ## To improve